lammps/lammps/doc/src/Developer_grid.rst

 There are two I/O methods in the Grid classes which can be used to read and write grid cell data to files.
 The caller can decide on the precise format of each file, e.g. whether header lines are prepended or comment lines are allowed.
-Fundmamentally, the file should contain one line per grid cell for the entire global grid.
+Fundamentally, the file should contain one line per grid cell for the entire global grid.
 Each line should contain identifying info as to which grid cell it is, e.g. a unique grid cell ID or the ix,iy,iz indices of the cell within a 3d grid.